mhayescs19/p1-mosaic-spring/README.md

 A basic menu was implemented.
 The main challenges was implementing the CSS styling.
 Temporary inline CSS styling was used to get the menu to function.
 Created by Michael Hayes <br>
 **Contents** <br>
 * Basic JetBrains tutorial + Mr. M example code with MainController.java was used to create a homepage with an [example menu](https://github.com/mhayescs19/p1-mosaic-spring/blob/master/src/main/resources/templates/fragments/header.html) with [CSS styling](https://github.com/mhayescs19/p1-mosaic-spring/blob/a0dd3df31cad9d3179b6f75ad2dfc7cf3c6841e9/src/main/resources/templates/fragments/headfile.html#L14) (temporary inline CSS styling imported in headfile to header - Direct use of a .css file seems better).
-* A [hyperlink list](https://github.com/mhayescs19/p1-mosaic-spring/blob/a0dd3df31cad9d3179b6f75ad2dfc7cf3c6841e9/src/main/resources/templates/ap-practice/menuAP.html#L54) on a page that is liked via the menu also sends the user to 4 separate pages that host some FRQs
+* A [hyperlink list](https://github.com/mhayescs19/p1-mosaic-spring/blob/a0dd3df31cad9d3179b6f75ad2dfc7cf3c6841e9/src/main/resources/templates/ap-practice/menuAP.html#L54) on a page that is liked via the menu also sends the user to 4 separate pages that host some FRQs.

 ### 2. [Michael Display Unit 5 AP FRQ](https://github.com/mhayescs19/p1-mosaic-spring/issues/4) - [HTML PAGE](http://ec2-54-185-111-14.us-west-2.compute.amazonaws.com/ap-practice/michael)
 The PasswordGenerator class is implemented onto an HTML page with the corresponding inputs for a prefix and length of randomized string of characters to generate a unique password.
 Additionally the all of the generated passwords are also displayed via a table below the "interactable" area of the page.
 No CSS styling has been implemented yet.
 Created by Michael Hayes <br>